satim-co/PolSARpro/README.md

 # PolSARPro

+_"Re-implementation of selected PolSARpro functions in Python, following the scientific recommendations of PolInSAR 2021 (Work In Progress)."_

-#### Note:
+#### Important note:
 This is a temporary documentation that is describing features in a development branch.
 This documentation will become official when the branch is merged into `main`.

-Re-implementation of selected PolSARpro functions in Python, following the scientific recommendations of PolInSAR 2021 (Work In Progress).

 ## Installation guidelines
 - Clone the repository and follow the instructions below